janastu/iihs_couch_services/README.md

    3) Replicate the database if present from localhost else create database called feeds.

-   4) Restart the couchdb service to enable the Superlogin module to work after configuration
+   4) Restart the couchdb service and make sure sl_users database is created to enable the Superlogin module to work after configuration

 Test the Superlogin by Postman